smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 You must submit your 60sec video and associated files as a **single zip file** through Wattle by Monday 9pm every week (from weeks 2--9 inclusive).

+#### Tips on making a good weekly video

+1. small & focussed is ok---you don't have to build a huge thing every week

+2. think deeply about the provocation: brainstorm 10 ideas, try out 3 of them, pick the best 1 (this will help with the "small & focussed" aspect as well)

+3. you don't have to record it all in one take---you can record several screencasts and cut together the best bits

+4. think about the layout of your patch (font size, object positions, comments, etc.) to make sure it's going to be interesting _viewing_ (as well as listening)

+5. if you saw something interesting in a classmate's video the previous week, ask them (on Slack) how they did it

 ### Portfolio {#portfolio}